Comfort Your Gassy Baby

 - Keep baby upright (at about a forty-five-degree angle) during and for a half-hour after a feeding.

 - Avoid prolonged sucking on pacifiers or empty bottle nipples.

 - Respond promptly to a baby’s cries.
 First and foremost, be sure to burp baby during and after feedings.
-You can also try the following techniques and remedies (see Comforting Colic, for more about these):
+You can also try the following techniques and remedies to relieve a gassy baby: